www-norma-dev/eval-action/readme.md

 - get.js: sends a request to fetch evaluation results API with a GET method, then creates or updates another PR comment.
 - utils.js: contains a function for formatting data into a table with scores and color indicator.
 - action.yml: specifies the inputs required by eval-action and makes them available when the action is invoked in a GitHub Actions workflow.
+- markdown.ts: builds a table with scenario scores results.

 ## How to call eval-action